 Making Zucchini Noodles with the Spiralizer Vegetable Slicer

 That brings us to the gadget that I think has created the vegetable noodle craze, the Spiralizer (affiliate link).
 The machine has five pieces, the base, the pushing mechanism that slides into the base, and three blades for very thin noodles, medium-sized noodles, and slices.
 There are suction cups on the legs to hold it in place when you’re using it.

 To use the Spiralizer, you attach the vegetable on to round disk that has teeth to hold it in place, and center it on the round hole at the top of the blade that helps keep the vegetable in place.
 Then just turn the handle and noodles come out like magic!
 This is the small size noodles, about the same diameter as cooked spaghetti.
 I cut a slit in the zucchini (as shown above with the cucumber) to get the short pieces of noodle.

 There’s also a thicker noodle size, probably the one I’m going to use the most.
 You can also make thin slices, or cut slices like you see here if you cut a slit in the vegetable.
 Eventually you get to the point where the vegetable won’t push in any more, and you’re left with this core and a small piece of vegetable.
 And one thing I was delighted to discover is that the Spiralized zucchini kept remarkably well in the fridge for a day or so, and it was actually a little drier after it had been refrigerated.
 Depending on the recipe the vegetable noodles can be used raw or cooked slightly.

-Zucchini Noodles with Spicy Cherry Tomato, Sausage, Garlic, and Herb Sauce
+- Zucchini Noodles with Cherry Tomato Pasta Sauce

 Weekend Food Prep: